 Do you really need an expensive shotgun for home defense?
 My friend Steve and I did an experiment with a number of older shotguns and discovered that with the proper ammunition, even older shotguns performed very well and would be suitable for home defense.

-The proper ammunition in my opinion is the Federal 8-pellet 00 Buckshot loads using the FLITECONTROL® wad, the Speer Lawman using the same wad, or the Hornady 00 Buckshot load with the Versatite™ wad.
+The proper ammunition in my opinion is the Federal LE-133 8-pellet #00 Buckshot loads using the FLITECONTROL® wad, the Speer Lawman using the same wad, or the Hornady #00 Buckshot load with the Versatite™ wad.
 All three seem to perform well in most shotguns and throw an acceptably tight pattern within 20 yards—the absolute outer limit for most urban home defense scenarios.

 Multiple projectile loads require particular attention to what is behind your target.
-YOU are responsible for every pellet you fire and every pellet can maim or kill.
+YOU are responsible for every pellet you fire and even a single pellet can maim or kill.
 This is where target distance and the pattern of a particular load in your shotgun come into play.

 |9th Pellet Flyer|